ipspace/blog/content/posts/2025/01/bgp-connect-state.md

 * Configure an IBGP neighbor (or a multi-hop EBGP neighbor) with a bogus IP address.
 * Break the end-to-end path between IBGP neighbors (for example, mess up an MPLS LSP)
 * Drop BGP packets with an ACL that does not generate ICMP unreachables.
+* Configure a discard static route for the BGP session's source IP address on the remote router.

 Next, sit back and enjoy watching the BGP Connect state ;)

+### Revision History

+2026-07-06
+: * RFC 1105 has BGP_Active state but no BGP_Connect state.
+  * Yet another mechanism to get the _Connect_ state is a discard static route.